How to Play a Major 7th Arpeggio Over a Dominant 7 Chord

-Major 7th arpeggios
+Major 7th arpeggio shapes

-Anybody must built any major seventh arpeggio.
-Remember that major 7th arpeggios are made up of a root (1), a major third (3), a perfect fifth (5) and a major seventh (7).
+First you must be able to build any major seventh arpeggio.
+Remember that major 7th arpeggios are made up of root (1), major third (3), perfect fifth (5) and major seventh (7).

 Major 7th arpeggio over V7 chord

-If the V7 chord is G7, you have to play a Fmaj7 arpeggio, because F is the b7 of G7.
-Knowing that Fmaj7 is made up of F, A, C and E, you will highlight the 9th, the eleventh and the thirteenth of the V7 chord.
+The V7 chord being G7, you have to play a Fmaj7 arpeggio (F is the b7 of G7).
+Knowing that Fmaj7 is made of F, A, C and E, it will highlight the 9th, the eleventh and the thirteenth of the V7 chord.

 Here is an example to illustrate this technique.
 Try to put this in your guitar solos.

-This PDF eBook contains 11 guitar lessons with chords, tabs, standard notation analysis & audio files about the main blues progressions used in jazz music.
+This PDF method contains 11 guitar lessons with chord studies, tabs, standard notation, analysis & audio files about the main blues progressions used in jazz music.

-This PDF eBook method contains 25 altered jazz guitar licks with tabs, patterns, scale charts and audio files to learn to master the altered scale.
+This PDF eBook method contains 25 altered jazz guitar licks with tabs, patterns, scale charts and audio files to master, apply and develop the altered scale.

-This eBook PDF contains 25 dominant diminished jazz guitar patterns using the half-whole diminished scale and some diminished 7th arpeggios.
+This eBook PDF with audio files contains 25 dominant diminished jazz guitar patterns using the half-whole diminished scale and diminished 7th arpeggios.

 This Printable PDF eBook available for free download contains 6 easy jazz guitar licks with tabs/notation, youtube video link and analysis about the tritone substitution.